 - Three-quarters of consumers who are viewing more online video content say they plan to maintain their watch time post-pandemic

 - 96% of people have watched an explainer video to learn more about a product or service

 - Around 70% of Instagram users watch video content in the form of Stories on a daily basis

 - 50% of attendees at Hearsay’s recent “Show, Don’t Tell” webinar on video consider it a growing part of their marketing strategy and investment

 - Viewers retain 95% of a message when they watch it in a video compared to 10% when reading it in text

 - When it comes to making a decision about a product or service, 9 out of 10 consumers say video helps them with their choice

-Our Content Strategy and Customer Success teams are here to help you!
+Hearsay customers: our Content Strategy and Customer Success teams are here to help you!
 If you’d like to book a dedicated conversation about these or other topics, please contact your Customer Success Manager or connect directly with me.